fbpx

 • Contract Scope and Description of Services

-The services covered, and most importantly, not covered by your facilities management business should be abundantly clear, both internally and to your clients.
+A general overview and the most referenced terms should be easily accessible to the customer.
+The services covered, and most importantly, not covered under your facilities maintenance contract should be abundantly clear, both internally and to your clients.

 • Service Levels and Standards